isabella-madiedo/Diabetes-Datathon/README.md

-# Studying the Impact of Diabetes on the Human Body &#x1F3E5;
+# Datathon: Studying the Impact of Diabetes on the Human Body &#x1F3E5;

-### Datathon: Team 5
+### :bulb: Description
+This project presents an end-to-end solution to the 2024 Diabetes Datathon.
+The solution covers data cleaning and preprocessing, as well as Exploratory Data Analysis and advanced statistical analyses.
+The solution aims to provide a refined and insightful dataset which can be leveraged for robust medical analysis and study.

+### :briefcase: Datathon Brief
+Diabetes is a complex, chronic endocrine disorder, affecting millions of British people per year.
+November is Diabetes Awareness month, and your client - a drug manufacturer, has just secured funding to break ground in a new product segment for Diabetes.
+In preparation to launch the novel product, and in honour of Diabetes awareness month, they want you to analyse the impact of the disease on the human body.

+They have hired you, a team of Data Analysts, to spend the 2 weeks of the Datathon performing data analysis and visualisation, to inform their approach.

-#### Contents
+### :white_check_mark: Contents

-1. A detailed report outlining the data cleaning and preprocessing steps take, with justifications for each decision.
+1. Data cleaning and preprocessing
-2. An initial EDA (Exploratory Data Analysis) report that includes key insights and visualizations (e.g., histograms, scatter plots, heatmaps) generated using Python libraries like Matplotlib or Seaborn.
-3. A clean, well-prepared dataset stored as a new CSV file or as DataFrame (Pandas, Pyspark)
-4. A brief report explaining schema design with implemented SQLs.
-5. [Monday Nov.
-25] A visualisation report that translates the data analysis into actionable insights for stakeholders.
+   i.
+Data Inspection
+   ii.
+Handling Outliers
+   iii.
+Handling Missing Values
+   iv.
+Univariate Analysis

+2. Exploratory Data Analysis
+   i.
+Bivariate analysis
+   ii.
+Multivariate analysis
+   iii.
+Hypothesis Testing

+4. Exploratory Data Analysis
+5.